mrossioliveira/react-leaflet/README.md

 It uses React's [Context](https://reactjs.org/docs/context.html) api to manage state on a [Leaflet](https://leafletjs.com/) map.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses an in-memory database to store the points.

+## Nest API

+I've created a [Nest API](https://github.com/mrossioliveira/nestjs-leaflet) that uses a MongoDB database to store and retrieve points.

+Switch to the [_api_](https://github.com/mrossioliveira/react-leaflet/tree/api) branch to use it.

 ## Available Scripts